 Variation in quality and quantity of entries

-The facility offered by the diary method to enable the ‘absent’ researcher to be ‘present’ (Gibson, 2005, p.36) was particularly valuable to us.
+The facility offered by the diary method to enable the ‘absent’ researcher to be ‘present’ (Gibson, 2005:36) was particularly valuable to us.
 It provided the opportunity to see and attend to detail critical to understanding lived experiences of students (with and without disabilities) and to begin to understand differences in the broader student journey through HE:

 We need to know a lot about how people with atypical functions get around and get along…This kind of information is no different from that routinely elicited from nondisabled people in designing facilities.
-But it requires the representation of people with a wide array of impairments, and it requires respectful attention to the minutiae of their daily lives (Wasserman et al, 2016. n.p).
+But it requires the representation of people with a wide array of impairments, and it requires respectful attention to the minutiae of their daily lives (Wasserman et al, 2016:n.p).

-The essence of Wasserman’s comment is echoed by Gill and Liamputtong (2009) who identify that the diary form ‘can also be useful where a researcher is interested in uncovering routine, everyday processes and events that may be viewed by the participant as trivial and hence easily forgotten’.
+The essence of Wasserman’s comment is echoed by Gill and Liamputtong (2009:1452) who identify that the diary form ‘can also be useful where a researcher is interested in uncovering routine, everyday processes and events that may be viewed by the participant as trivial and hence easily forgotten’.
 The ‘relatively unobtrusive’ (Milligan and Bartlett, 2019:1450) nature of this approach proved to be very beneficial.
 The range of responses subverted our initial expectations of what students would report.
 Based on the National Student Survey, we assumed that the topics covered by our students would relate mainly to technical issues, such as the library catalogue or electronic resources, or to access to physical resources such as finding library books.
 However, the experiences students shared included far more nuanced preferences for print or electronic resources, building access, signage, teaching spaces, university communication and processes, the student union, the importance of wellbeing for studying, and the natural environment of the campus.

-In fact, the ‘freedom of expression’ (Mackrill 2008, p.13) engendered by the diary method meant that the data we received was wide-ranging, even to the point where we thought students had misunderstood the brief and began to question our strategy in relation to mitigating ‘data overload, selectivity and manageability’ (Cohen et al 2013, p.529).
+In fact, the ‘freedom of expression’ (Mackrill 2008:13) engendered by the diary method meant that the data we received was wide-ranging, even to the point where we thought students had misunderstood the brief and began to question our strategy in relation to mitigating ‘data overload, selectivity and manageability’ (Cohen et al 2013:529).
 Mackrill (2008:13) similarly highlights this as a challenge of the diary method but also considers it equally a strength:

 The diarist may choose to record data about topics other than the one the researcher set out to study.
 Thus, the diarist may reveal connections between topics that the researcher had not foreseen.
 Similarly, the diarist may present data about a topic in ways that do not immediately make sense to the researcher, but which, upon further investigation, prove to be useful.
 In diary studies this is more likely to occur than in an interview study, as in a diary study there is no interviewer to get the subject back on the researcher's track.
 This can lead to surprising data, as the tracks the diarist goes off on may be highly relevant.
 This challenges the researcher to be extra open to the diary data and search for possible relevancies that do not immediately catch the eye.